George’s daughter let us know that George passed away peacefully on Tuesday morning in his care home.

 His bowls came back to the club earlier this year, when it was known he wouldn’t be able to bowl again.
 George was always well turned out but he said he’d never ever polished his bowls!
 Despite their appearance, he still played really well with them!

-George celebrated his 90th birthday in July 2021 and was two months of his 96th birthday, when he departed his earthly life but left lost of fond and happy memories.
+George celebrated his 90th birthday in July 2021 and was two months of his 95th birthday, when he departed his earthly life but left lots of fond and happy memories.
 RIP, George.

 We’ll pass on funeral details when known.
 If you have any memories or anecdotes to relate, please put a reply to this post as Amanda and Ali will be able to see them and share with other members of his family and friends.